SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 7. Remote Desktop Configuration

 **Explanation:**
-Configuring Remote Desktop access for domain users demonstrates workstation management and access control.
-This ensures proper permissions are applied to allow secure logins.
+Configuring Remote Desktop access for domain users allows authorized users to connect to the client computer.
+By adding the Domain Users group, anyone in the domain can log in, demonstrating how permissions are applied and managed centrally.

 **Instructions:**
 On CLIENT1 VM: Start → System → Remote Desktop → Add `Domain Users` → Check Names → Apply.